Optical, Dynamic and Topological Characteristics of Deformed Schwarzschild Black Holes: Massless Scalar and Electromagnetic Perturbations in Black Hole Spacetimes

 In Fig. \ref{QNM01}, we have shown the variation of QNMs with respect to the model parameter $\alpha$ for scalar perturbations.
 On the first panel, we have shown the variations of the real part of QNMs i.e. the oscillation frequencies of ring-down GWs with respect to the model parameter $\alpha$.
 With an increase in the value of $\alpha$, oscillation frequency increases significantly.
 In the case of imaginary QNMs, we can see that an increase in the value of $\alpha$ increases the damping rate of ring-down GWs.
 In Fig. \ref{QNM02}, we have depicted the variations of QNMs with respect to the model parameter $\beta$.
-On the first panel of Fig. \ref{QNM02}, one can see that with an increase in the value of $\beta$, the real part of QNMs i.e. oscillation frequency of GWs decreases non-linearly.
+On the first panel of Fig. \ref{QNM02}, one can see that with an increase in the value of $\beta$, the real part of QNMs, i.e. oscillation frequency of GWs decreases non-linearly.
 In the case of damping rate, we observe an interesting behaviour.
 Initially, the damping rate of the decay rate of ring-down GWs increases with an increase in the value of $\beta$ up to around $\beta = 0.65.$ Beyond this value, the decay rate decreases with an increase in the model parameter $\beta$.
-In the cases of electromagnetic perturbations, we observe a similar scenario with slightly lower values of oscillation frequencies as shown in Fig.s \ref{QNM03} and \ref{QNM04}.
+In the cases of electromagnetic perturbations, we observe a similar scenario with slightly lower values of oscillation frequencies as shown in Fig.s \ref{QNM03} and \ref{QNM04}. { This feature arises due to the dual role of $\beta$, which not only ensures regularity at the core by avoiding the central singularity but also modifies the effective potential governing scalar perturbations.
+Initially, increasing $\beta$ enhances the damping (i.e., $\omega_I$ becomes more negative) due to a steeper potential barrier; however, beyond a critical value, the core regularization becomes dominant, leading to a broadening or softening of the potential that supports longer-lived modes, hence a reversal in the damping trend.
+This behaviour may signal a transition in the internal structure of the spacetime and could carry potential astrophysical implications if such geometries model exotic compact objects—offering observable signatures in gravitational wave ringdowns that deviate from classical black hole predictions.}

 The results offer important insights into the physical behaviour of deformed AdS black holes, especially in relation to the parameters $ \alpha $ and $ \beta $, which modify the spacetime structure and consequently influence the QNM frequencies and damping rates.
 The distinct responses of the black hole to scalar and electromagnetic perturbations underscore the complexity of black hole interactions with different types of fields.
 These variations are critical for astrophysical phenomena such as gravitational wave emissions during black hole mergers, where the nature of the perturbing field can impact the ringdown phase.
 The reliability of the 6th-order WKB method is evident from its accuracy, particularly for higher multipole numbers, affirming its utility in these calculations.
 The intricate behaviour of the damping rates and oscillation frequencies, particularly the non-linear effects observed with the control parameter $ \beta $, suggests that further exploration of these deformation parameters within modified gravity frameworks could deepen our understanding of black hole stability, energy dissipation, and their broader astrophysical and theoretical significance.